mizerijaaa/earthquake-app/README.md

 - Added support for deleting a specific earthquake record (`DELETE /api/earthquakes/{id}`)
 - Implemented map visualization of earthquake locations using Leaflet
-- Formatted earthquake time for cleaner display in the frontend
 - Improved the user interface with custom styling and better visual consistency
 - Configured H2 in-memory database for isolated testing (`src/test/resources/application-test.properties`)